Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 🥘 How to Sauté Onions and Mushrooms

-Sauteing mushrooms and onions is so simple, you’ll be done in under 15 minutes from start to finish.
-But for being such a quick side dish recipe, it is so flavorful!
+Sautéing mushrooms and onions is so simple, you’ll be done in under 15 minutes from start to finish.
+This easy dish creates amazing results!

 - In a skillet, melt butter over medium-high heat.

 - Add mushrooms and cook for 5 minutes.
 They should begin to sweat and brown.